The best players in Super Smash Bros. Melee

-Despite constant changes in Melee's Top 100, five players have won every single national tournament since early 2015.
-The disparity between the best players and the rest of the top 30 is so great that even casual viewers can reliably predict the top 4 placers at most major events.
+Despite constant changes in Melee's top 100, only a handful of players have won every single national tournament since early 2015.
+The disparity between the best competitors and the rest of the top 30 is so great that even casual viewers can reliably predict the top four players at most major events.
 While the Era of the Five Gods, a time when five players won every single major tournament from the late 2000s to 2013, may have ended with Kevin "PPMD" Nanney's hiatus and the rise of William "Leffen" Hjelte, cracking the top of competitive Melee continues to be a feat for only the most dedicated smashers.

 That's why we're putting together a list of the current best players in competitive Melee.
-Whether you're new to the game or a seasoned vet, these are the names you need to know before you watch your next Melee Top 8.
+Whether you're new to the game or a seasoned vet, these are the names you need to know before you watch your next Melee top eight.

 Alliance | Armada (Peach, Fox)

-Adam "Armada" Lindgren is the best Smash Bros. player in the world.
-Fresh off a dominant nine-tournament winning streak, Armada is the final boss for anyone looking to sneak in a tournament win.
-Since February 2015, Armada has the most tournament wins and hasn't placed outside top 3 at any major tournament he's entered.
+Adam "Armada" Lindgren is one of the best Smash Bros. players in the world and is the final boss for anyone looking to secure a tournament win.
+Since February 2015, Armada has the most tournament wins and hasn't placed outside of the top four at any major tournament he's entered.

-Armada's consistency puts him above the rest of the Gods.
-Even in his losses, Armada forces his opponents to their brink, while dominating the field better than anyone; even taking a game off of Armada is considered a massive feat.
-His last two majors haven't been his best, he placed third at Smash 'N' Smash and second at Royal Flush, but it'll take more than a couple losses to dethrone Sweden's finest.
+Armada's consistency puts him above the rest of the players.
+Even in his losses, Armada forces his opponents to their brink, while dominating the field better than anyone—and taking a game off of Armada is considered a massive feat.
+His last two majors haven't been his best—he placed fourth at Genesis 5 and second at Smash Summit 6—but it'll take more than a couple of losses to dethrone Sweden's finest.

 Team Liquid | Hungrybox (Jigglypuff)

 With careful spacing and ruthless punishes, Juan "Hungrybox" Debiedma is always a threat to take any given tournament.
-Hungrybox is the only Jigglypuff player in the SSBM Top 40, which is a testament to his intimate knowledge of the character's game plan and execution.
-Hungrybox is the reigning EVO champion, and if it weren't for a lackluster second half of the year, he might've been the best player in 2016.
+Hungrybox is the only Jigglypuff player in the SSBM top 40, which is a testament to his intimate knowledge of the character's gameplan and execution.

-Like Armada, Hungrybox rarely drops games outside of the top 5, despite facing highly skilled players in questionable matchups like Fox and Falco.
-Hungrybox is often referred to as the most clutch smasher, as his last-stock rest reads are legendary.
-Hungrybox is the last player you want to take game five, last hit, last stock — in that situation, he's even better than Armada.
+Like Armada, Hungrybox rarely drops games outside of the top five and has been consistently getting first-place finishes since the start of the year despite facing highly-skilled players in questionable matchups, like Fox and Falco.
+Hungrybox is often referred to as the most clutch smasher due to his legendary last-stock rest reads.
+Hungrybox is the last player you want to face in a game five, last-hit, last-stock situation—in that regard, he's even better than Armada.

 Cloud9 | Mango (Fox, Falco)

-While Armada is the most consistent and Hungrybox the most clutch, Joseph "Mango" Marquez has the most fun of any smasher.
-The leader of MangoNation, the loudest and most dedicated fanbase in Melee, fans sometimes joke that Mango is a Mario Kart streamer that plays Melee on the side.
-That said, stellar performances at Royal Flush and Genesis 4 cement his case as a top 3 player.
+While Armada is the most consistent player and Hungrybox is the most clutch, Joseph "Mango" Marquez has the most fun of any smasher.
+As the leader of MangoNation, the loudest and most dedicated fanbase in Melee, fans sometimes joke that Mango is a Mario Kart streamer who plays Melee on the side.
+But his recent performances at Genesis 4 and Smash Summit 6 leave a lot to be desired.

-Mango's inconsistency is is biggest demon.
-But for every seventh-place finish, there's a historic losers' run against the best players around, and when Mango is on, no one can beat him.
+Mango's inconsistency is his biggest demon.
+But for every seventh-place finish, there's a historic losers run against the best players around, and when Mango is on, no one can beat him.
 Mango's strength is his unorthodox decision making and strong sense of what his opponent wants to do.
-He'll often go for volatile plays because he's confident it'll pay off—and it usually does.
+He'll often go for volatile plays because he's confident they'll pay off—and they usually do.
 Mango also has some of the best lasers of any active Falco, and his combo game will pop in any highlight reel.
 Whether he busters out or not, Mango's fans will have his back.

 Red Bull, TSM | Leffen (Fox)

-William "Leffen" Hjelte might've single handedly put an end to the Era of the Five Gods, as he beat every single one of them and proved himself a threat to win any tournament.
-Leffen is the youngest player on this list — he's only 22 — but his accomplishments already top some of the game's greatest.
-In fact, if visa issues didn't keep him out of the U.S. for most of 2016, he might've made a run at Hungrybox's No. 2 spot in last year's ranking.
+William "Leffen" Hjelte might've single handedly put an end to the Era of the Five Gods by beating every single one of them, proving to be a threat to win any tournament.
+Leffen is the youngest player on this list—he's only 23—but his accomplishments already top some of the game's greatest.
+In fact, if visa issues didn't keep him out of the U.S. for most of 2016, he might've made a run at Hungrybox's No. 2 spot in that year's rankings.